Volkswagen : Auto parts supplier Prevent sues Volkswagen for suppressing competition | MarketScreener

 Volkswagen did not immediately respond to a Reuters request for comment.

-The company, which is seeking damages in excess of $750 million(579.20 million pounds), said that after the diesel emissions scandal, Volkswagen used its market power to squeeze smaller suppliers and stop any acquisitions to cut costs.
+The company, which is seeking damages in excess of $750 million, said that after the diesel emissions scandal, Volkswagen used its market power to squeeze smaller suppliers and stop any acquisitions to cut costs.

 Volkswagen's lower-tier suppliers had no choice but to suffer bankruptcy or comply with Volkswagen's "unfair terms and prices", Prevent said in a statement.